nmcassa/baseball/README.md

 ```

 TODO in game.py:
- grab statistics from these urls
+- grab statistics from these urls
+  - eras
+  - teams
+  - stadium
+  - RSA
+  - past 10 games
- create a game object with those stats
+- create a game object with those stats